 We need stricter gun laws, not just in Pennsylvania.

-Reverend, you do understand that you can understand on the gun.
+Reverend, you do understand that you can't put on the gun?

-Yeah, I mean, it's Pastor, you do understand that anybody that wants to build any device that's going to hill uh kill large numbers of people, you can do that in 10 seconds if that's where your heart is.
+Yeah, I mean, it's Pastor, you do understand that anybody that wants to build any device that's going to kill large numbers of people, you can do that in 10 seconds.

-All you're gonna be doing is taking away the rights of other people to defend themselves from evil if it enters their home and threatens their family.
+If that's where your heart is, all you're going to be doing is taking away the rights of other people to defend themselves from evil if it enters their home and threatens their family.

-We have more gun violence in the United States because of our stubborn.
+We have more gun violence in the United States because of our stubbornness.

-Chicago has the highest the toughest gun laws in the country.
+Chicago has the highest toughest gun laws in the country.

 They have the laws.